tinas/drawerly/docs/core/concepts/styling.md

 ### Import the CSS

-If you're using a bundler that handles CSS imports:
+When using a bundler that handles CSS imports:

 ```ts
 import '@drawerly/core/styles.css'